ivanmonteiro/google-tag-manager-server-side-container/README.md

-# Google Tag Manager Server Side Container deployable to Heroku
+# Google Tag Manager Server Side Container manua deploy to Heroku

 It is now possible to create a Google Tag Manager Server Side Container.
 The automatic deploy creates a robust Google Cloud Platform infrastructure that is scalable and fault-toleraent but is not cost-effective for small businesses and low-to-medium traffic sites.
 Using Google Cloud to host it is very expensive, approximately $120 USD/month.